NashTech-Labs/Lagom-kafka-consumer-scala.g8/src/main/g8/README.md

 # lagom-kafka-consumer

 A Giter8 template for Lagom Kafka Consumer.
-It is a simple application to show how we can consume from any kafaka topic through lagom
+It is a simple application to show how we can consume from any kafka topic through lagom

 Simply run: **sbt new knoldus/lagom-kafka-consumer.g8**